Bansko Skiing: Lift Pass Prices, Slopes & Season 2026

-Bansko skiing explained: season dates, lift pass prices in euros, the 75 km of slopes, the gondola and how to get there from Sofia.
-Confirmed 2026.
+Bansko skiing explained: lift pass prices in euros, the 75 km of slopes, the season dates, the gondola and how to get there from Sofia.
+Checked 2026.

-Bansko is Bulgaria’s biggest and best ski resort, and its pitch is simple: proper alpine terrain at a fraction of Alpine prices.
-You get 75 km of pisted runs, a modern gondola out of town, a top height of about 2,530 m under Todorka peak, and an adult day pass that runs around 33 EUR against the 60 to 70 EUR you would pay in Austria or France.
+Bansko is Bulgaria’s biggest and best ski resort, and its pitch is simple: proper alpine terrain for well under what the Alps cost, as long as you count the whole trip and not just the day pass.
+You get 75 km of pisted runs, a modern gondola out of town, and a top height of about 2,530 m under Todorka peak.
+The lift pass itself has crept up, an adult day is around 59 EUR now, close to the 60 to 70 EUR of Austria or France; where Bulgaria still wins big is everything around it, with multi-day passes, lodging, food and ski hire at a fraction of Alpine cost.
 The season usually runs from December to mid-April, and the resort sits about 160 km south of Sofia, roughly two hours by car.

 When is the Bansko ski season?

 Opening and closing dates shift with the weather every year, so check the resort’s own snow report before you lock in flights.
-Do not build a trip around the last week of the published season, that tail end is the first thing to close if the spring is warm.
+Don’t build a trip around the last week of the published season, that tail end is the first thing to close if the spring is warm.

 How much is a Bansko lift pass?

-An adult day pass is about 65 BGN, roughly 33 EUR, for the 2025-26 season, with children (7 to 11) around 23 EUR and students and pensioners a little under the adult rate.
-Multi-day passes bring the daily cost down: a 6-day adult pass runs about 194 EUR, so a week of skiing works out near 32 EUR a day.
-If you are staying the whole winter, the adult season pass is roughly 1,700 BGN, about 869 EUR, and the same ticket covers the year-round lift.
+An adult day pass is about 115 BGN, roughly 59 EUR, but only in high season, which ran 27 December to 31 March in 2025-26.
+Either side of it the same ticket is much cheaper: 65 BGN, about 33 EUR, from the 14 December opening until high season begins, and 88 BGN, about 45 EUR, in low season from 1 April.
+Ski the pre-Christmas week or the April spring snow and you pay a little over half the headline rate.
+Children (7 to 11) are around 30 EUR in high season, and students and pensioners a little under the adult rate.
+Multi-day passes trim the daily rate a little: a 6-day adult pass runs about 341 EUR (666.94 BGN), so a week of skiing works out near 57 EUR a day.
+If you’re staying the whole winter, the adult season pass is 1,020 EUR (about 1,995 BGN), and the same ticket covers the year-round lift, so it also gets you the summer gondola.

-One detail worth knowing: the pass price includes mountain rescue insurance, which is not the norm everywhere and is a genuine bit of value if you take a hard fall off-piste.
-What it does not include is ski hire or lessons, which you arrange separately in town or at the base.
+One detail worth knowing: the pass price includes mountain rescue insurance, which isn’t the norm everywhere and is a genuine bit of value if you take a hard fall off-piste.
+What it doesn’t include is ski hire or lessons, which you arrange separately in town or at the base.

 A word of caution on the numbers.
-Bulgaria switched to the euro on 1 January 2026, so you will see prices quoted in both euro and the old leva during the transition, and reseller sites and ski-shop windows sometimes list higher package rates than the resort’s own gate price.
-Treat the figures here as the last published season’s tariffs and confirm the current price on the day, either at the cash desk by the gondola or on the resort’s official site.
-The 2026-27 tariff is usually announced in the autumn with an early-bird discount if you buy a season pass before opening day.
+These are the resort’s own winter 2025-26 tariffs from banskoski.com (prices include VAT and mountain insurance), checked in July 2026, and the 2026-27 prices aren’t out yet: the resort usually posts them in the autumn, often with an early-bird discount if you buy a season pass before opening day.
+Bulgaria switched to the euro on 1 January 2026, so you’ll still see prices quoted in both euro and the old leva, and reseller sites and ski-shop windows sometimes list higher package rates than the resort’s own gate price.
+So confirm the current figure on the day, either at the cash desk by the gondola or on the resort’s official site.

 What are the slopes like?